-She fell in battle at Tammorth in Statfordshire.
+She fell in battle at Tamworth in Staffordshire.
 No records survived to tell what Aethelflaed died of but perhaps it was due to serious wounds; she was about 50 years old woman.
-Her body was carried 75 miles (121 km) from Tammorth to Gloucester where she was buried with her husband.
+Her body was carried 75 miles (121 km) from Tamworth to Gloucester where she was buried with her husband.
 It was a speedy procession, as it is highly unlikely that her body was embalmed.

 Lady Of Mercia And Her Political Achievements – Half-Buried In History Of England

 In the words of the Annals of Ulster, she was Famosissima Regina Saxonium, the “most famous Queen of the Saxons”.